 11. Mt.
 Olympus

-Perhaps the most famous mountain of Greece is also the tallest!
+Perhaps the most famous mountain in Greece is also the tallest!
 The famous residence of the ancient Greek gods, Mt.
 Olympus is between Macedonia and Thessaly.
 Mt.
 Olympus is the perfect destination for hiking and climbing, for enjoying lush nature and beautiful, breathtaking views.

 Climb to Greece’s highest peak, Mytikas, and enjoy walking among or above the clouds!
 Olympus’ lush vegetation (with some species of plant being solely endemic) and wide range of species of animals have made it one of Greece’s most important National Parks.